 Full Day – Northbound

 With extra time, you’ll want to enjoy Spruce Forest Artisan Village more in-depth with a guided tour of many of the sights including Stanton’s Mill, Alta’s Cabin and the Village Church.
 Continue your tour of the Northern end of the county in downtown Granstville at the Casselman Inn.
 Erected in 1824, this inn was one of many along the National Road, but remains an inn and restaurant to this day.
 Depending on time, you may want to travel east on Rt.
 40 to stop by the infamous Hilltop Fruit Market and Candyland (not just for kids)!
-After perusing aisles of tasty sweets, make sure to do a drive by the Tomlinson Inn.
 For the remaining afternoon, you’ll venture west on Rt.
 68 to Friendsville, MD.
-Continue through Friendsville (time depending) check out Friend’s Museum or Jubilee Diner for a quick bite.
-Travel South on Rt.
-42 for your final stop at Schoolhouse Earth to explore all the wonderful treasures in their shops.
+Continue through Friendsville (time depending) check out Friend’s Museum.